bbglab/oncodrive3d/README.md

 ## Testing

-To ensure that Oncodrive3D is correctly installed and configured, you can perform a test run using the provided test input file.
+To ensure that Oncodrive3D is correctly installed and configured, you can perform a test run using the provided test input files.

 ```bash
    oncodrive3D run -i test/TCGA_WXS_ACC.in.maf -p test/TCGA_WXS_ACC.mutrate.json -o test/results/